isc-projects/stork/doc/install.rst

 Grafana Integration
 -------------------

-Stork provides several Grafana templates that can easily be imported.
-Those are available in the ``grafana/`` directory of the
-Stork source code.
-The currently available templates are `bind9-resolver.json`, `kea-dhcp4.json` and `kea-dhcp6.json`.
+Stork provides several Grafana templates that can easily be imported, available in the ``grafana/`` directory of the Stork source code.
+The currently available templates are ``bind9-resolver.json``, ``kea-dhcp4.json``, and ``kea-dhcp6.json``.
 Grafana integration requires three steps:

 1. Prometheus must be added as a data source.
-This can be done in several ways, including via the user interface to edit the Grafana configuration files.
+This can be done in several ways, including using the user interface to edit the Grafana configuration files.
 This is the easiest method; for details, see the Grafana documentation about Prometheus integration.
-Using the Grafana user interface, select Configuration, select Data Sources, click "Add data source," and choose Prometheus, and then specify the necessary parameters to connect to the Prometheus instance.
-In test environments, the only really necessary parameter is the URL, but authentication is also desirable in most production deployments.
+Using the Grafana user interface, select Configuration, select Data Sources, click "Add data source," and choose Prometheus; then specify the necessary parameters to connect to the Prometheus instance.
+In test environments, the only necessary parameter is the URL, but authentication is also desirable in most production deployments.

 2. Import the existing dashboard.
 In the Grafana UI, click Dashboards, then Manage, then Import, and select one of the templates, e.g.
-`kea-dhcp4.json`.
+``kea-dhcp4.json``.
 Make sure to select the Prometheus data source added in the previous step.
 Once imported, the dashboard can be tweaked as needed.

-3. Once Grafana is configured, go to the Stork user interface, log in as super-admin, click Settings in the Configuration menu, and then add the URLs to Grafana and Prometheus that point to the installations.
+3. Once Grafana is configured, go to the Stork user interface, log in as "super admin", click Settings in the Configuration menu, and then add the URLs for Grafana and Prometheus that point to the installations.
 Once this is done, Stork will be able to show links for subnets leading to specific subnets.

-Alternatively, a Prometheus data source can be added by editing `datasource.yaml` (typically stored in `/etc/grafana`, but this may vary depending on the installation) and adding entries similar to this one:
+Alternatively, a Prometheus data source can be added by editing ``datasource.yaml`` (typically stored in ``/etc/grafana``, but this may vary depending on the installation) and adding entries similar to this one:

 .. code-block:: yaml